Spain 12-month inflation at 1.9% in June, down from 3.2% in May

 The final reading of 1.9% confirmed both the flash estimate released by INE two weeks ago and the estimate by analysts polled by Reuters.

-The 12-month inflation rate had not been that low since July of 2021, when it was 2.9%.
+The 12-month inflation rate had not been that low since the period through March 2021, when prices rose 1.3%, INE data showed.

+INE said the main drivers of the slowing trend were housing costs, which fell 12.7% in June from a year earlier due to lower electricity prices, and food and non-alcoholic drinks, which slowed to 10.3% year-on-year due to stable prices for milk, cheese and eggs and a fall in prices for vegetables and pulses.

-Core inflation, which strips out volatile fresh food and energy prices, was 5.9% in the 12 months through June, down from 6.1% in the 12 months through May, INE said.
+Core inflation, which strips out volatile fresh food and energy prices, was 5.9% in the 12 months through June, down from 6.1% in the 12 months through May.

+Prices of fuel and electricity spiked following Russia's invasion of Ukraine.
+They have fallen in the past year, bringing down the headline inflation rate compared with core prices.

 ((jakub.olesiuk@thomsonreuters.com; +48 58 769 66 00;))